Billy6jeep/d3heatmap/README.md

 library(d3heatmap)
 d3heatmap(mtcars, scale = "column", colors = "Spectral")
 ```
-You can also include them in R Markdown chunks, or use them in Shiny applications with the `d3heatmapOutput` and `renderD3heatmap` functions.
+Also use in R Markdown or Shiny with d3heatmapOutput() and renderD3heatmap().

 See `?d3heatmap` for options.